sephib/sephib.github.io/content/pytorch_datapipes_meets_gcs.md

 return (data, df.to_parquet())
 ```

-- Lastly, on our final step we will use the `save_by_fsspec` method to save the embeddings back into a GCS bucket.
+- Lastly, in our final step we will use the `save_by_fsspec` method to save the embeddings back into a GCS bucket.
 Since we already fixed the `url_to_fs` accessing the bucket is straight forward.
 All we need is to supply the target name of the file.

 ```python
 def filepath_fn(data):